-- datanucleus.generateSchema.database.mode which can be set to create, drop, drop-and-create or none to control the generation of the schema in the database. - datanucleus.generateSchema.scripts.mode which can be set to create, drop, drop-and-create or none to control the generation of the schema as scripts (DDL).
-See also datanucleus.generateSchema.scripts.create.target and datanucleus.generateSchema.scripts.drop.target which will be generated using this mode of operation. - datanucleus.generateSchema.scripts.create.target this should be set to the name of a DDL script file that will be generated when using datanucleus.generateSchema.scripts.mode - datanucleus.generateSchema.scripts.drop.target this should be set to the name of a DDL script file that will be generated when using datanucleus.generateSchema.scripts.mode - datanucleus.generateSchema.scripts.create.source set this to an SQL script of your own that will create some tables (prior to any schema generation from the persistable objects) - datanucleus.generateSchema.scripts.drop.source set this to an SQL script of your own that will drop some tables (prior to any schema generation from the persistable objects) - datanucleus.generateSchema.scripts.load set this to an SQL script of your own that will insert any data that you require to be available when your PMF is initialised
+- datanucleus.schema.generateDatabase.mode which can be set to create, drop, drop-and-create or none to control the generation of the schema in the database. - datanucleus.schema.generateDatabase.create.order Whether to CREATE the schema from scripts, scripts then metadata, metadata, or metadata then scripts - datanucleus.schema.generateDatabase.createScript set this to an SQL script of your own that will create some tables (prior to any schema generation from the persistable objects) - datanucleus.schema.generateDatabase.drop.order Whether to DROP the schema from scripts, scripts then metadata, metadata, or metadata then scripts - datanucleus.schema.generateDatabase.dropScript set this to an SQL script of your own that will drop some tables (prior to any schema generation from the persistable objects) - datanucleus.schema.generateScripts.mode which can be set to create, drop, drop-and-create or none to control the generation of the schema as scripts (DDL).
+See also datanucleus.schema.generateScripts.create and datanucleus.schema.generateScripts.drop which will be generated using this mode of operation. - datanucleus.schema.generateScripts.create this should be set to the name of a DDL script file that will be generated when using datanucleus.schema.generateScripts.mode set to create or drop-and-create. - datanucleus.schema.generateScripts.drop this should be set to the name of a DDL script file that will be generated when using datanucleus.schema.generateScripts.mode set to drop or drop-and-create.

+• datanucleus.schema.loadScript - set this to an SQL script of your own that will insert any data that you require to be available when your PMF is initialised